What’s the Real Cost of Credentialing Delays?

 Physicians working within a hospital system face their own set of credentialing hurdles.
 The complex administrative layers can stretch timelines even further, often taking 90 to 180 days.
 For certain Medicaid plans, the wait can extend beyond nine months.
 This prolonged timeline doesn’t just halt a physician’s ability to see patients; it creates a significant revenue gap for the entire practice, averaging between $100,000 and $200,000 in losses per provider annually.
 These delays disrupt patient scheduling, strain department resources, and create a ripple effect that impacts the hospital’s bottom line and its ability to deliver timely care.

-Considerations for Your Medical Specialty
+Does Your Medical Specialty Affect Timelines?

 Regardless of your specialty, it’s helpful to view credentialing not as a simple administrative task but as a major operational cost.
 The process is a direct investment in your practice’s financial health.
 On average, you can expect the process to take 60 to 90 days, but it’s important to plan for variables.
 For instance, if a provider needs a new license in a different state, you should add another three to four months to your timeline.
 Understanding these timelines is key to managing expectations, forecasting revenue accurately, and preventing preventable financial strain on your practice.

-Strategies to Minimize Delays and Protect Your Revenue
+How to Minimize Delays and Protect Your Revenue

 Credentialing delays can feel like an unavoidable part of running a practice, but they don’t have to be.
 By shifting from a reactive to a proactive approach, you can gain control over the process, minimize wait times, and keep your revenue flowing.
 It all comes down to having the right systems and support in place.
 These strategies will help you streamline your credentialing workflow, reduce administrative headaches, and ensure your providers can start seeing patients sooner.

-Implement Proactive Tracking and Renewals
+Stay on Top of Tracking and Renewals

 Waiting for an expiration notice to land in your inbox is a recipe for delays.
 The key is to get ahead of every deadline.
 Instead of relying on manual spreadsheets, consider a system that actively tracks all licenses, certifications, and re-attestation dates for your providers.
 Set automated reminders for 90 to 120 days before anything is set to expire.
 This gives your team plenty of time to gather the necessary documents and submit applications without the last-minute scramble.
 A proactive approach turns credentialing from a constant fire drill into a predictable, manageable process.